LLJY/MASTR/README.md

 cd host/
 pip install -r requirements.txt

-# pytss may fail to install.
+# pytss may fail to install due to wheel building, please get your distrubution specific version.
+# Ubuntu
+sudo apt-get install python3-tpm2-pytss

+# you will also require build-essentials, tpm2-tools
 ```

 ### Step 5: Provision the System